aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-stamps-and-watermarks/image-and-page-number-in-header-footer-section/_index.md

 Congratulation !
 You have learned how to add an image and page number in the header and footer section of a PDF document using Aspose.PDF for .NET.
 Now you can use this method to customize header and footer in your PDF documents.

+### FAQ's

+#### Q: What is the purpose of adding an image and page number in the header and footer section of a PDF document?

+A: Adding an image and page number in the header and footer section of a PDF document can enhance its visual appeal, branding, and navigational elements.
+An image can represent a logo, watermark, or any graphical element, while a page number helps users track their progress and locate specific pages.

+#### Q: How does the provided C# source code help in adding an image and page number to the header and footer of a PDF document?

+A: The provided code demonstrates how to create a PDF document, add a page, and then customize the header and footer sections.
+It shows how to add an image to the header and a text fragment with page numbering to the footer.

+#### Q: Can I use any image format for the header, and how do I specify its path?

+A: Yes, you can use various image formats (such as JPEG, PNG, GIF, etc.) for the header image.
+The image's path is specified using the `File` property of the `Aspose.Pdf.Image` object.

+#### Q: How do I customize the appearance and positioning of the image in the header section?

+A: You can customize the appearance and positioning of the image by adjusting the properties of the `Aspose.Pdf.Image` object before adding it to the header section.
+For example, you can set the image's dimensions, alignment, rotation, opacity, etc.

+#### Q: What is the purpose of the `TextFragment` object used for the footer?

+A: The `TextFragment` object is used to create and format text that will be displayed in the footer section.
+In the provided code, it is used to display the page number and total page count.

+#### Q: Can I modify the footer text to include additional information or formatting?

+A: Yes, you can modify the footer text by modifying the contents of the `TextFragment` object.
+You can add additional text, change fonts, colors, and formatting according to your requirements.

+#### Q: Can I apply different header and footer contents to different pages of the PDF document?

+A: Yes, you can apply different header and footer contents to different pages by creating separate `HeaderFooter` objects and assigning them to specific pages using the `Header` and `Footer` properties of the `Aspose.Pdf.Page` object.

+#### Q: How can I further customize the header and footer, such as changing font styles or adding additional elements?

+A: You can customize the header and footer by using various classes and properties provided by Aspose.PDF for .NET.
+For example, you can use different text formatting options, add more paragraphs, images, or even tables to the header and footer sections.

+#### Q: Can I remove or clear the header and footer sections if needed?

+A: Yes, you can remove or clear the header and footer sections by setting the `Header` and `Footer` properties of the `Aspose.Pdf.Page` object to `null`.

+#### Q: How can I ensure that the added image and page number remain consistent across different devices and viewers?

+A: Aspose.PDF for .NET provides functionality to create standardized and consistent PDF documents, ensuring that the added image and page number will appear consistently across different devices and PDF viewers.